 - Self-medicate with over-the-counter pain relievers.
 This may only disguise or minimize pain enough so that you go on with your regular activities.
 And this could make the damage to tissue, ligaments, vertebrae and discs worse.

 - Not consulting a personal injury attorney.
 If an accident resulted in your injury, you may be entitled to compensation for the expense of treating your injury.
 Especially if the injury creates a situation of chronic, life-long pain that will require long-term treatment, a victim should not have to decide between economic distress and quality of life.
-Contact us for a free consultation with our personal injury lawyers who will aggressively advocate on your behalf.
+Contact us for a free consultation with our lawyers at Nehora Law Firm who will aggressively advocate on your behalf.